amibenson/solidity-qa/Solidity-QA.md

 ## (34) Inheritance, Inheritance Order and the super keyword: A bit about these...

 - <a href="https://medium.com/@kalexotsu/inheritance-inheritance-order-and-the-super-keyword-in-solidity-bbe49a2478b6">Inheritance, Inheritance Order, and the 'super' Keyword in Solidity</a>

+## (35) What is WAD?
+What is fixed point logic?

+In general, we should ensure that numerators are sufficiently larger than denominators to avoid precision errors.
+A common solution to this problem is to use fixed point logic, i.e. raising integers to a sufficient number of decimals such that the lack of precision has minimal effect on the contract logic.
+A good rule of thumb is to raise numbers to 1e18 (commonly referred to as WAD).

 # Easy Questions